 Why OUR Program?

 Only graduates from accredited programs like ours can take the Certified Medical Assistant (CMA) exam.
-Our program is accredited by the CAAHEP (Commission on Accreditation of Allied Health Education Programs) and MAERB (Medical Assisting Education Review Board).
-This means that we must meet stringent educational requirements that are reviewed by an outside agency annually.
+Because we are accredited by the CAAHEP (Commission on Accreditation of Allied Health Education Programs) and MAERB (Medical Assisting Education Review Board), this means that we must meet stringent educational requirements that are reviewed by an outside agency annually.
 Employers prefer our graduates because of their quality college level education and certification(s).
 Although our tuition and fees are lower than the average career school, you will get college credit when you complete our courses.
 These credits can be used to further your education and expand on your success.